-Some years ago, I traveled to the Philippines and I witnessed much that I will never forget.
+Some years ago, I traveled to the Philippines, and there I witnessed much that I will never forget.
 One event, in particular, provoked me to think deeply about the issues it raised.

 When my wife and I made our way to the roadside after eating at a restaurant, two young boys—no older than nine or ten—saw that we needed a taxi.
 Seeing that we were "Westerners," they then proceeded to hail a taxi for us, with the logical intent to receive a “tip” of a few dollars for their efforts.

 After a few minutes, they managed to get the attention of a taxi driver and then walked over to us in the hope that we would give them the tip.
 I only had Australian dollars at the time and was unsure if that would be of any value to them.
 I was then told by one of the ladies in our company that they could cash the Australian dollars at a money exchanger.
 Content with that, I looked inside my wallet and pulled out a $20 bill and a $10 bill, which I distributed to the two boys.

 However, just as I was about to get into the taxi, several of their friends came over, too.
 They looked just as needy as the two other boys to whom I had given money.
-I had to make a quick decision: Should I give more or not?
+I had to make a quick decision: Should I give more, or not?
 I initially resisted and quickly got into the taxi in order to avoid the uncomfortable situation.
 Yet, as I took my seat and looked straight ahead, I could not pretend that one of the boys was not knocking on the taxi window saying, “Please sir, can I have some money?”
 Still torn about what to do, the continual pleas of the young boy and desperate knocks on the taxi window were finally drowned out by the bustling traffic of Manila as we drove away; I had not given him what he desired.